billbuchanan/esecurity/unit02_symmetric/lab/README.md

 ### A.6
-Now let’s decrypt the encrypted file with the correct format:
+Now let's decrypt the encrypted file with the correct format:

 <pre>
-openssl enc -d -aes-256-cbc -in encrypted.bin -pass pass:napier -base64	Has the output been decrypted correctly?
+openssl enc -d -aes-256-cbc -in encrypted.bin -pass pass:napier -base64
 </pre>
+Has the output been decrypted correctly?

 What happens when you use the wrong password?